rstebbing/bspline-regression/README.md

   <img src="https://github.com/rstebbing/bspline-regression/raw/master/figures/README-0.png" alt="B-spline regression"/>
 </p>

-This repository provides the code necessary to fit uniform B-splines of any degree to unstructured and *unsorted* 2D/3D point data.
+This repository provides the code necessary to fit *explicit* uniform B-splines of any degree to *unstructured* 2D/3D/ND point data.
-For example, the data points (red) above are approximated by a uniform cubic B-spline (blue) with 14 control points (black).
+In the above example, the data points (red) are approximated by a uniform cubic B-spline (blue) with 14 control points (black).

 The primary purpose of this repository is to provide a general B-spline solver which is easy to use, has minimal dependencies, but is still performant.
 The secondary purpose is to provide a starting point for people learning about B-splines, sparse non-linear least squares optimisation, and the damped Newton and Levenberg-Marquardt algorithms in particular.